 Is posting donated jewellery from Rotherham safe?

 Yes.
 Parcels travel by Royal Mail Special Delivery Guaranteed, fully tracked and signed for.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and GoldPaid can confirm the appropriate postal option before you post.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery, and GoldPaid can confirm the appropriate postal option before you post.

 Can we ask questions before committing?

 Yes.
-You can talk to GoldPaid on WhatsApp on 07375 071158 or call 07763 741067, send photos and ask whatever you need before deciding whether to post.
+You can talk to GoldPaid on WhatsApp or call us on 07763 741067, send photos and ask whatever you need before deciding whether to post.
 Asking is free and carries no obligation.

 How is a donated item valued?